dksath/gait_recognition/mkdocs/gait_recognition/docs/user-guide/getting-started.md

 inference_detector(model, 'demo/cat.jpg')
 ```

-You will see a list of arrays printed, indicating the detected bounding boxes.
+Since we used pip to install mmdetection, we continued to use option (b).
+After doing so, you will see a list of arrays printed, indicating the detected bounding boxes.